Anthony Blunt: Public exposure

 For weeks after Thatcher's announcement, Blunt was hunted by journalists.
 Once found, he was besieged by photographers.
 Blunt had recently given a lecture at the invitation of Francis Haskell, Oxford University's professor of art history.
 Haskell had a Russian mother and wife and had graduated from King's College, Cambridge.
 To the press, this made him an obvious suspect.
-They repeatedly telephoned Haskell's home in the early hours of the morning, using the names of his friends and claiming to have an urgent message for "Anthony."
+They telephoned Haskell's home in the early hours of the morning, using the names of his friends and claiming to have an urgent message for "Anthony".

 Although Blunt was outwardly calm, the sudden exposure shocked him.
 His former pupil, art critic Brian Sewell, said at the time, "He was so businesslike about it; he considered the implications for his knighthood and academic honours and what should be resigned and what retained.
 What he didn't want was a great debate at his clubs, the Athenaeum and the Travellers.
 He was incredibly calm about it all."
-Sewell was involved in protecting Blunt from the extensive media attention, and his friend was spirited away to a flat within a house in Chiswick.
+Sewell was involved in protecting Blunt from the extensive media attention, and his friend was spirited away to a flat within a house in Chiswick, staying with James Joll and John Golding.

-In 1979, Blunt said that the reason for his betrayal could be explained by the E. M. Forster adage "if asked to choose between betraying his friend and betraying his country, he hoped he would have the guts to betray his country."
-In 2002 the novelist Julian Barnes asserted that "Blunt exploited, deceived, and lied to far more friends than he was loyal to ... if you betray your country, you by definition betray all your friends in that country..."
+In 1979, Blunt said that the reason for his betrayal could be explained by the E. M. Forster adage "if asked to choose between betraying his friend and betraying his country, he hoped he would have the guts to betray his country".
+In 2002 the novelist Julian Barnes asserted that "Blunt exploited, deceived, and lied to far more friends than he was loyal to ... if you betray your country, you by definition betray all your friends in that country."

 The Queen stripped Blunt of his knighthood, and in short order he was removed as an Honorary Fellow of Trinity College.
 He resigned as a Fellow of the British Academy after a failed effort to expel him; three fellows resigned in protest against the failure to remove him.
-He broke down in tears in his BBC Television confession at the age of 72.
+He broke down in tears during a BBC Television confession at the age of 72.

-Anthony Blunt died of a heart attack at his London home, 9 The Grove, Highgate, in 1983, aged 75.
+Blunt died of a heart attack at his London home, 9 The Grove, Highgate, in 1983, aged 75.
 Jon Nordheimer, the author of his obituary in The New York Times, wrote: "Details of the nature of the espionage carried out by Mr. Blunt for the Russians have never been revealed, although it is believed that they did not directly cause loss of life or compromise military operations."